Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: The integration of leptoquarks

 We will consider the process $\ell_1 \rightarrow \ell_2 \gamma$, with $\ell_1=\tau$ and $\ell_2=e,\mu$; the detailed analysis can be found in Appendix~\ref{app:CgammaMatching}.
 Note that for the CLFV processes under consideration, a leptoquark and a quark enter necessarily in the loop.
 The relevant leptoquarks are thus $S_{3}^{1/3}$, $R_{2}^{5/3}$ and $S_{1}^{1/3}$ (with the superscripts identifying the respective electric charges) but only the last two provide a dominant contribution.
 Indeed, the main contribution to these amplitudes comes from chirality-enhanced effects.
 The triplet scalar LQ only couples to fermion doublets --- hence to two fields of the same (left) chirality (see Table~ \ref{tab:LQ}) --- and their amplitudes are thus suppressed by the mass of either {\em lepton} in the process \cite{Lavoura:2003xp}.
 Meanwhile, the singlet and doublet LQs couple to both chiralities, and their amplitudes are hence proportional to the mass of the {\em quark} in the loop.
 Accordingly, the dominant amplitudes will be those which include the exchange of a LQ and a top quark.
 As a consequence, we will only consider the third-family quark.
 In addition --- and this is also further motivated from the Yukawa flavour structure of Eq.~\eqref{eq::YukawaStructure} --- all quarks couple with the same strength to leptoquarks and leptons, the difference among the latter then stemming from the specific lepton flavour only.
 Related to the dipole operator, we will thus only present the bounds for these singlet and doublet LQs, assuming that --- as it also happens for the other LQs --- the Yukawas of $S_{3}^{1/3}$ are more strongly constrained from the four-fermion operators (as it turns out to be the case).
 Note that the rest of the leptoquarks would also contribute through their couplings to other quark flavours, e.g.\ to bottom and charm quarks.
 Accordingly, their Yukawas would also be constrained by the $C_\gamma$ bound.
 However, similar arguments as for $S_{3}^{1/3}$ apply.

-We aim to consider all leptoquarks at once.
-However, the coupling of the scalar LQs to the Higgs, omitted here, would lead to a mixing among the leptoquarks (with the corresponding need of a mass diagonalisation and field redefinition of the LQs) and would introduce new parameters besides the Yukawas in the matching to $C_{\gamma}$, making its constraint less transparent.
-Notwithstanding, we consider that our approach is reasonable and good enough to provide relevant estimates for the bounds.

-Finally, since we are considering the $\ell_{1} \to \ell_{2} \gamma$ process to perform the aforementioned matching, we can take into account also the bound provided by direct searches of $\tau \to \ell \gamma$, with $\ell=e,\mu$~\cite{HFLAV:2019otj, Kou:2018nap}.
-For this we use the results from Ref.~\cite{Lavoura:2003xp} and compare both types of constraints in Section~\ref{sec:ScalarLeptoquarks}.
+Finally, since we are considering the $\ell_{1} \to \ell_{2} \gamma$ process to perform the aforementioned matching, we can take into account also the bounds provided by direct searches for $\tau \to \ell \gamma$, with $\ell=e,\mu$~\cite{HFLAV:2019otj, Kou:2018nap}.
+For this we use the results from Ref.~\cite{Lavoura:2003xp} and compare both types of constraints in Section~\ref{sec:ScalarLeptoquarks}; see also Ref.~\cite{Dedes:2021abc} for a complete matching of the scalar leptoquarks at the one-loop level to operators up to $D=6$.